 If your garden is looking a bit bare, bedding plants are brilliant for an instant lift.
 You don’t have to tackle the whole garden; go for areas that you can see from indoors, or plant up containers and position them somewhere that you walk past regularly, like the front door.

-Pansies, violas, cyclamen, ivy and heather are all great plants for an autumn display.
+Pansies, violas, cyclamen, ivy and heather are all great plants for an autumn-into-winter display.
 Garden centres, DIY stores and supermarkets usually have a good range on offer.
 For lots more plant ideas, check out my posts on winter plants for pots and plants for winter hanging baskets.

 Deal with the big leaf drop